gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption asked.

 Patient's legs did a little dance.
-"Patience.
-Patience is the key.
+"This one is a *more* advanced model.
+Hah!
+Yes, more advanced.
 Now come, let us continue our search."

-Gumption quickly realized that Patient knew exactly where it was going.
+Gumption quickly realized that Patient wasn't actually searching: it knew exactly where it was going.
-As he chewed on the implications of that, he stopped stepping out of the way of the holographic bots.
+As he chewed on the implications of that, he stopped stepping out of the way of the holograms.
 He didn't feel anything when they passed through him, not even a tingle, and when he put his hand on a wall,